 In-house IT teams have limited skill sets and resources when it comes to handling the rigors of cloud migration.
 If you’re in an industry where data security compliance standards are high and your IT staff lack proper certifications, you may be putting your business at risk.

 Additional risks of cloud migration include data loss, extra latency, and incompatibility with the current IT infrastructure.
-To avoid these risks, consider working with an experienced IT partner.
+To avoid these risks, consider working with an experienced IT partner or follow a cloud migration checklist.

 Cloud-hosted applications should reflect similar or better performance than on-premise environments.
 However, failure to specify the bandwidth requirements for cloud-hosted applications can result in latency, poor user experiences, and negate the advantages of cloud migration.